satisshhhhhh/Report-Card-Generator/README.md

 ﻿# Report-Card-Generator

-### If you wish to download and use the system take care of the followings:
+### If you wish to download and use the system please take care of the followings:

-•	Make sure you have required libraries installed – (pandas, docx, docx2pdf) If you don’t have them installed, Run the following commands:
+Make sure you have required libraries installed – (pandas, docx, docx2pdf) If you don’t have them installed, Run the following commands:
 -	pip install pandas
 -	pip install python-docx